shesha-io/docs.shesha/docs/get-started/tutorial/the-basics/new-entities.md

 This membership isn't free!
 Let's create a `Membership Payment` entity to track all the payments related to a Member.

-In this section, you learn how to:
+In this section, you'll learn how to:

 - Create a New Entity
 - Create a Migration Class